BSc Geography (Physical)

 Your learning environment

-The University of Reading is the joint 11th highest-ranking UK university for physical sciences (Times Higher Education World University Rankings, 2022, by subject).
+The University of Reading is the 8th highest ranking UK university for Physical Sciences (Times Higher Education World University Rankings 2023 by Subject).

 - hydrology, landscapes and ecology